PrashantVaidyanathan/webstack/README.md

 ##Contents

-Our Stack.md - Contains the technologies and frameworks that this stack decides to use.
+Our Stack.md - Contains the technologies and frameworks that this stack is comprised of.

-Study Plan.md - Contains the tutorials that can be used to start using the stack.
+Study Plan.md - Contains the tutorials that are used for implementing the stack.

 ##What this isn't